skcary77/GettingAndCleaningData/CodeBook.md

+This document is outlined as follows:
+* Section 1 includes information on the Study Desgin.
+  * Section 1.1 explains the raw data (information taken from the orignial "features_info.txt" file).
+  * Section 1.2 explains how the tidy data set was created.
+* Section 2 contains the code book of all variables.

 #Section 1: Study Design
 ###Section 1.1: Raw Data (copied from original "features_info.txt" document)
 The raw data was collected from a group of 30 participants, who each performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.